Mihir-Achyuta/_DSAPlayground_/README.md

 ```
 Once navigating to a certain data structure, access all its commands by typing help again and choose a data structure by typing its name in the Command Line Interface and enter a command as instructed after.

-Typing an unstored data structure name creates it automatically for you and saves it.
+Typing an unstored data structure name creates it automatically for you.

 ## Tech Stack